taublast/taublast.github.io/_posts/2026-03-31-VideoRecording.md

 `UseRealtimeVideoProcessing = true` is the key switch.
 Without it, the camera records natively and the overlay appears on screen only.
 With it, every frame passes through Skia before the encoder sees it — so anything drawn in `ProcessFrame` is permanently in the file.
 If your overlay renders during `ProcessFrame`, it is not a screen decoration anymore — it becomes part of the encoded media.

 Both handlers receive a `DrawableFrame`: a struct carrying the `SKCanvas` to draw into, the source camera `SKImage`, the current `Scale`, and an `IsPreview` flag.
-That flag lets you render differently for the live screen versus the saved file — for example, skipping expensive overlay elements during preview to save CPU.
+That flag lets you render differently for the live screen versus the saved file.
+In our sample we keep one shared overlay tree, leave the audio EQ visible in both paths, and only change the captions placement depending on whether the current frame is preview or recording.

 ### UI Orientation